mxcrawford/Mendix-AWS-Rekognition/README.md

 ## AWS Build

 ### Amazon S3 Dataset
-The image dataset used in the webinar is available here: [Cars.zip](https://s3.eu-central-1.amazonaws.com/mendixdemo.com/aws/cars.zip)
+The image dataset used in the webinar is available here: [Cars.zip](https://s3.eu-central-1.amazonaws.com/mendixdemo.com/aws/cars.zip) Download and unzip folder.

 1. Sign in to the AWS Management Console and open the Amazon S3 console at https://console.aws.amazon.com/s3/.
 2. Choose Create bucket.
 The Create bucket wizard opens.
 3. In Bucket name, enter a DNS-compliant name for your bucket.
 For example *mendixcars-yourname*
 4. In Region, choose the AWS Region where you want the bucket to reside.
 Choose a Region close to you to minimize latency and costs and address regulatory requirements.
+Validate that Amazon Rekognition service is available in that region.
 5. Leave other settings as default, scroll down and click **Create bucket** button.
 6. Select a new bucket.
 You can and create folders in the bucket by clicking **Create folder** button and manually upload pictures by used drag and drop.
 Alternatively you can use AWS CLI to sync files with your local drive.